-JOIN US AT ETA THIS FALL!
-Are you looking for lesson or volunteer opportunities?
+JOIN US AT ETA NOW!
+Are you looking for lessons or volunteer opportunities?
 Look no further!
-ETA has openings on the Fall Quarter lesson schedule for all ages and abilities!
-Private lessons (all programs) and group lessons (vaulting only) are supported by volunteers six days a week, from 7:00 a.m. until 7:00 p.m.
-We teach beginners (aged three and up) through advanced riders, in basic therapeutic horsemanship, using English or Western tack, as well as dressage, jumping, and an introduction to driving.
+ETA has lesson openings for all ages and abilities of riders: from age three to individuals in their 90s!
+Private lessons (all programs) and group lessons (ground activities, vaulting and driving only) are supported by volunteers six days a week, from 7:00 a.m. until 7:00 p.m.
+We teach beginners (aged three and up) through advanced riders, in basic Therapeutic Horsemanship as well as more specific Equine Assisted Activities and Therapies (EAAT), using English or Western tack, as well as dressage, jumping, and an Introduction to Vaulting and Driving.
 Volunteers support these weekly lessons in so many ways!
-Whether you are a novice or an experienced rider, we welcome your assistance in the barn or in the arenas.
-No previous experience with horses or ponies is necessary!
+Whether you are a novice or an experienced rider, we can enroll you in classes or welcome your assistance in the barn or in the arenas as a volunteer.
+No previous experience with horses or ponies is necessary for lessons or volunteering!
 FREE Volunteer training is available to all!

 ETA is Proud to Offer

 Limited Full Schoarships to Children of U.S. Veterans

 A Warm Welcome from Dr. Carol R. Hansen, the Director of Equine Therapy Associates (ETA), a NARHA, PATH Int'l., Premier Center:

 Welcome to ETA—a 501(c)3 charitable entity that supports a place of joyful learning and love for children and

 horses in Montgomery County, Maryland.
 Founded in 1999, ETA is an accredited Premier